Importance of coupling strength in shaping electron energy loss and phonon spectra of phonon-plasmon systems: General

 To discuss the mixing between the plasmon and the phonon nature of collective excitations, in parallel to the EELS spectrum it is very useful to consider an experimentally relevant dynamical quantity that involves a projection of system excitations on phonon degrees of freedom.
 In particular, here we analyze the phonon spectral function that may be investigated by neutron scattering experiments, defined by

 where $D(\mathbf{q},\omega)$ is the LO phonon propagator.
 The integrated spectral weight satisfies the sum rule given by

-where $\hat x_\mathbf{q}=(a_\mathbf{q}^\dagger+a_{-\mathbf{q}})\sqrt{\hbar/2M\omega_{LO}}$ is the lattice displacement operator.
+where $\hat x_\mathbf{q}=(a_\mathbf{q}^\dagger+a_{-\mathbf{q}})\sqrt{\hbar/2M\omega_{LO}}$ is the lattice displacement operator, and $M$ the characteristic ion mass.
 According to Eq.~\eqref{PHsumrule}, the total spectral weight is defined by the lattice quantum fluctuations in the ground state of the interacting system $|0\rangle$.
 In general, this spectral weight may be distributed among different excitations of the system.

 The spectral function of the bare phonon propagator

 is characterized by the LO phonon frequency only,

 By accounting for interaction, the full phonon propagator may be expressed in terms of the phonon self-energy $\Pi(\mathbf{q},\omega)$ through the Dyson equation